sunaku/vim-unbundle/README.markdown

 * `:call Unftbundle(type)`

-  > Unbundles all ftbundles associated with the given
+  > Unbundles all ftbundles associated with the given filetype, unless they
-  > filetype, unless they have already been unbundled.
+  > have already been unbundled.
+Multiple filetypes can be specified in the
+  > form of a glob.
+For example, to unbundle 'html', 'css', and 'javascript'
+  > ftbundles, you would pass '{html,css,javascript}' into this function.

 ------------------------------------------------------------------------------
 Credits